AnnieCannons/countries-app-instructions/version-0/README.md

 ### ⚙️ Set up Routes with `react-router`
 Refer to this [react-router guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.hbxxe6vmm0fq#heading=h.snu4ai1ffrgi) as you do the following steps:
 1. In the terminal, in your `version-0` folder, install the `react-router` package using the command `npm install react-router`.
-2. In App.jsx file, set up Routes for 3 pages: Home page, SavedCountries page, and CountryDetail page.
+2. In App.jsx file, set up Routes for 3 pages:
+      - Home page
+      - SavedCountries page
+      - CountryDetail page

+---

+### ⚙️ Render a header in `App.jsx`
 3. In App.jsx, render a header that contains two links:
      - "Where in the world?" should link to the Home page
      - "Saved Countries" should link to the SavedCountries page
+     - There should be _**no link**_ for the CountryDetail page in the header.
 4. In App.css, style the header
 5. Add, commit, and push your code to Github.